mmistakes/made-mistakes-jekyll/_drafts/paper-53-drawing-sky-clouds.md

 ![screenshot of sun in silo](http://placehold.it/300x150.jpg) ![screenshot of figure in silo](http://placehold.it/300x150.jpg)

-Next up --- the perfect landscape compliment to happy trees and clouds, bodies of water.
+Next up --- the perfect landscape compliment to happy trees and clouds, crashing waves and water.